holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

-As authorities for the address `E`, Diana and Fred receive a copy of a store-entry operation that stores the `"eggplant"` entry at that address.
+Diana and Fred are authorities for the address `E`, so Alice publishes a copy of a store-entry operation that stores the `"eggplant"` entry at that address.
 :::

 ::: storystep